Developing the next generation of marketing leaders in a data-driven world

 This module develops a general management viewpoint in planning and evaluating sustainable marketing decisions, from both strategic and tactical perspectives.
 By appraising the global challenges for sustainable products and corporate actions, you will develop the skills to create and launch a sustainability marketing plan.

-You will also have the opportunity to gain practical experience by completing a Strategic Marketing Consulting Project, Work Placement or Case Study.
-Alternatively, you can opt to study the Individual Research Project in lieu of these other modules.
+You will also have the opportunity to gain practical experience by completing two of the following: an Applied Strategic Marketing Report, a Strategic Marketing Consulting Project, a Work Placement or a Case Study.
+Alternatively, you can opt to study the Individual Research Project - a double weighted project module - in lieu of completing two of these other modules.

 Applied Strategic Marketing Report